blackducksoftware/hub-imageinspector-ws/README.md

 GET /loggers # get list of loggers
 POST /loggers/<logger> # Example: curl -i -X POST -H 'Content-Type: application/json' -d '{"configuredLevel": "TRACE"}' http://<IP>:8080/loggers/com.blackducksoftware
 ```

+### Optimizing Performance ###

+Each service (port) handles a different family of linux distribution based on package manager database format:
+* port 8080 inspects Linux images that use the apk package manager database format (used by apk).
+* port 8081 inspects Linux images that use the rpm package manager database format (used by rpm and yum).
+* port 8082 inspects Linux images that use the dpkg package manager database format (used by dpkg and apt).

+Any mis-directed request (any request sent to one port that can/must be handled by a different port) will be redirected to the correct port.
+Correcly-directed requests (sent initially to the port that can handle the image) are faster and more efficient than mis-directed requests.

+If you know (or learn) that most of your images are being handled by a port other than the one you are directing requests too, you can decrease response time and system load by directing requests to the port that is most likely correct.
+You can determine this by examining the information returned by either of the two metrics endpoints: /metrics and /prometheus.
+* counter.status.200.getbdio tells you how many inspection requests this port handled.
+* counter.status.302.getbdio tells you how many inspection requests this port redirected to a different port.
+(If you are using the /prometheus endpoint, your counter names will use '_' instead of '.'.)